 Take a few bottled water and small, sealed food with you, if possible.

 In case you can still leave your home and your neighbor’s house is on higher ground, ask them for help.

 They may be able to house you until the flood subsides.

 If not, check if there are temporary shelters near your home.

-Six inches of rushing water is all it takes to knock you over.
+According to Weather, six inches of rushing water is all it takes to knock you over.